Piotr-Glab495/Darwin/README.md

 </ul>

-For more info about the program, see ProjectReportAndDocs.pdf - there is an instruction in polish at the beginning ;)
+For more info about the program, see ProjectReportAndDocs.pdf - there is an instruction in polish at the beginning ;) Thanks to <a href="https://github.com/mNiedbalski">mNiedbalski</a> for the above description, because we had the same subject during our classes, so I copied it :P